Home > Apparel

 Waterproofness

 A waterproof bib is ideal for being outside in wet snow, rain, or drizzly weather.
-The top-tier standard for waterproofness is GORE-TEX, which is a membrane integrated into various bib designs.
+The top-tier standard for waterproofness is GORE-TEX, which is a membrane integrated into various textile designs.
 The material is waterproof, windproof, and breathable.
 Many brands likewise have a proprietary version of waterproof-breathable fabrics.

 Waterproofness is measured by the amount of water that can be placed atop a fabric before it leaks.
-The rate of waterproof fabric varies from 5,000 to 20,000 mm or greater.
+The rate of waterproof fabric varies from 5,000 to 20,000mm or greater.
 The latter end of the spectrum leads to a less breathable fabric.

 • 0-5,000 mm: Resistant to light rain, dry snow